A note on the total action of $4D$ Gauss-Bonnet theory: Introduction

 Importantly, the Gauss-Bonnet term reduces to the Euler number (or to a total derivative term) in four dimensions and therefore does not contribute to the field equations.
 In particular, $\mathcal{H}_{\mu\nu}$ vanishes identically in $D=4$.
 Therefore, it came as a big surprise when a four-dimensional Einstein-Gauss-Bonnet theory was constructed in \cite{Glavan:2019inb}.
 The authors of \cite{Glavan:2019inb} suggested that (i) by rescaling the Gauss-Bonnet coupling parameter $\alpha\rightarrow \tilde{\alpha}/(D-4)$, and then (ii) taking the limit $D\rightarrow 4$, a non-trivial black hole solution

 in four dimensions can be obtained as a limiting case of the $D$-dimensional theory.
-Interestingly, this novel four-dimensional Gauss-Bonnet theory bypasses the Lovelock's theorem \cite{Lovelock:1971yv,Lovelock:1972vz,Lanczos:1938sf} and, therefore, has created a lot of excitement in the gravitational community. \\
+Interestingly, this novel four-dimensional Gauss-Bonnet theory was suggested to bypasses the Lovelock's theorem \cite{Lovelock:1971yv,Lovelock:1972vz,Lanczos:1938sf} and, therefore, has created a lot of excitement in the gravitational community. \\

 The essential idea behind the work of \cite{Glavan:2019inb} was the observation that the Gauss-Bonnet tensors $\mathcal{H}_{\mu\nu}$ scale like $(D-4)$ in $D$-dimensions and this $(D-4)$ factor can be cancelled consistently in the field equations by modifying the coupling parameter $\alpha \rightarrow \tilde{\alpha}/(D-4)$.
 At the equation of motion level, the four-dimensional Gauss-Bonnet theory was suggested as a limiting case of the original $D$-dimensional theory